milesmcc/personal/PORTFOLIO.md

 # Portfolio
-This is my personal portfolio.
-While it is a public document, it is not meant for public consumption.
-I use this document for personal reference and to send to others for their reference.
-If you think it's strange that I'm making this information public, you're probably not the target audience.

 ## Bio
 **_[Miles McCain](https://rmrm.io) is a student at Phillips Academy Andover.
 He is an advocate for privacy and government transparency, the founder of [Politiwatch](https://politiwatch.org) and the author of [WorthHiding.com](https://worthhiding.com)._**